pubgrub-rs/guide/src/pubgrub_crate/strategy.md

 options going forward, so we might want to pick such potential packages before others with more version choices.
 Generalizing this strategy to picking the potential package with the lowest number of valid versions is a rather good heuristic performance-wise.
 This strategy is the one employed by the `OfflineDependencyProvider`.
-For convenience, we also provide a helper function `choose_package_with_fewest_versions` directly embedding this strategy.
-It can be used directly in `choose_package_version` if provided a helper function to retrieve existing versions of a package `list_available_versions: Fn(&P) -> Iterator<Item = V>`.
+You can use the `PackageResolutionStatistics` passed into `prioritize` for a heuristic for conflicting-ness: The more conflict a package had, the higher its priority should be.

 ## Picking a version

-By default, the version returned by the helper function `choose_package_with_fewest_versions` is the first compatible one in the iterator returned by `list_available_versions` for the chosen package.
-So you can order the iterator with preferred versions first and they will be picked by the solver.
-This is very convenient to easily switch between a dependency provider that picks the most recent compatible packages and one that chooses instead the oldest compatible versions.
-Such behavior may be desirable for checking that dependencies lower bounds still pass the code tests for example.

-In general, letting the dependency provider choose a version in `choose_package_version` provides a great deal of flexibility and enables things like
+In general, letting the dependency provider choose a version in `choose_version` provides a great deal of flexibility and enables things like

 - choosing the newest versions,
 - choosing the oldest versions,